daishengyu1993/ml-service-wrapper-core/README.md

   * Thrown internally when a call to `get_input_dataframe` is made when no dataset exists by the name.
 It is unlikely implementations will benefit from calling this error directly, and should defer to the `ProcessContext` using the `required` parameter on `get_input_dataframe`.
 * `BadDatasetError(dataset_name: str, message: str = None)`
   * Base class for other errors, callable when a dataset does not match the agreed-upon contract.

+## Configuration files

+Each service is accompanied by a simple JSON configuration file, that tells the wrapper some basic details about the service.

+* `modulePath`
+  * The path, _relative to the configuration file,_ where the `Service` inheritor is defined.
+* `className`
+  * The name of the `Service` inheritor itself.
+Note that this class must be initializable with no parameters; those should be saved for the `load` function.
+* `serviceInstanceName`
+  * In cases when you choose to instantiate the `Service` yourself, the name of the instance exposed by the module.
+  * Only used if `className` is omitted.
+* `parameters`
+  * An optional dictionary of configuration-specific key-value pairs, which should be passed via the `ServiceContext` parameters.
+This is useful when multiple configuration files can be used for the same `Service`.
+* `meta`
+  * Application-level metadata, not passed to the `Service`.
+Useful for managing configurations internally.

+Note that `modulePath` is required, along with _either_ `className` or `serviceInstanceName`.

 # Debugging a service